discretize/discretize-guides/builds/warrior/banner-warrior/index.md

 * All weapons with <Item id="36053" disableText/> / <Item id="24615" disableText/> and slaying sigils
   (<Item id="36054"/> doesn't stack anymore)
 * A warhorn for pre-stacking
+* Having a sword is very useful and sometimes even necessary especially for some of the skips (Uncategorized Fractal | Urban Battleground)
 </Card>
 </GridItem>